-Employees are entitled to a leave of up to three days, or five days if out-of-state travel is required, upon the death of any member of the employee's immediate family.
+Employees are entitled to a leave of five days upon the death of any member of the employee's immediate family.
 No deduction shall be made from the employee's salary, nor shall such leave be deducted from any other leave to which the employee is entitled.
-(Education Code $\underline{44985}, \underline{45194}$ )
+(Education Code $\underline{44985}, \underline{45194}$)